optimisthub/moka-woocommerce/readme.md

 - Moka Pay WooCommerce Plugin Download ZIP file and then Install with wordpress extension installer page.

-## Version 2.0

-This version is developed by Optimist Hub.

 ### Changelog

 ###### Version 2.3